 Highway Network - The Imperial County region possesses a wide array of transportation and infrastructure assets and is uniquely located in proximity to major production, trade, and population centers of Southern California and Arizona.
 For shipping and logistics, the highway system in Imperial County handles approximately 97 percent of total commodity flows across the county.
-There are four major north-south corridors handling freight within the county: Forrester Road, from Interstate (I)-8 to SR-78/86 in Westmorland; State Route 7 (SR-7) from the Calexico East Port of Entry to I-8 Freeway; SR-111 from the Calexico West Port of Entry to SR-86 in Riverside County; and SR- 86, from SR-111 to Riverside County where it connects with Interstate 10.
-Additionally, there are two major east-west corridors for trucks: the Interstate 8 freeway, which originates in San Diego County through Imperial to the California/Arizona Border; and SR-98, which parallels Interstate 8 through most of the southern part of the county.
+There are four major north-south corridors handling freight within the county: Forrester Road, from I-8 to SR-78/86 in Westmorland; State Route 7 (SR-7) from the Calexico East Port of Entry to I-8 Freeway; SR-111 from the Calexico West Port of Entry to SR-86 in Riverside County; and SR-86, from SR-111 to Riverside County where it connects with Interstate 10.
+Additionally, there are two major east-west corridors for trucks: the Interstate 8 freeway, which originates in San Diego County through Imperial County to the California/Arizona Border and eventually connecting to Interstate 10, which connects to the east coast; and SR-98 which parallels Interstate 8 through most of the southern part of the county.
 This system is mostly complete and consists of the SR-7 expressway, the SR-111 expressway, the SR-78/111 Brawley Bypass Expressway, and the SR-86 Expressway north of Westmorland.
-This system facilitates the movement of goods from the international border with Mexico through Imperial County to Coachella Valley in Riverside County with connections west to the Los Angeles/Long Beach Seaports and other key distribution centers throughout California.
+This system facilitates the movement of goods from the international border with Mexico through Imperial County to Coachella Valley in Riverside County with connections west to the Los Angeles and Long Beach seaports and other key distribution centers throughout California.